By, Katy Cable/ 3 minute read

 Internal Clocks: Like most living things, dogs derive most of their time sense from their circadian rhythms.
 Earth takes approximately 24 hours to rotate once around its axis and experience a full cycle of night and day, so most life on the planet has evolved to wake, eat, survive, and sleep on that 24-hour schedule.
 Scientists have observed this in humans, dogs, cats, insects, fungi, and interestingly enough, even some microbes.

-If your dog is having some trouble with the time change, I advise a few easy tips: Begin slowly adjusting feeding and walk times by 10-15 minutes the week PRIOR to the time change.
+If your dog is having some trouble with the time change, or if you’re traveling and need to get them on a new schedule, I advise a few easy tips: Begin slowly adjusting feeding and walk times by 10-15 minutes the week PRIOR to the time change.
 They should be adjusted within the week.
 Since, in this case you didn't get the memo until AFTER the time change, you can still slowly adjust time their schedule in 10-15 minute increments until your dog has transitioned.
 Then, in the FALL, start a week prior.

 What I personally do is keep my feedings & walks not at a specific time but within a 1-2 hour time window.
-I get up and walk Olive between 8 & 9 am, then feed her when we return home.
+I get up and walk Olive between 8 & 9am, then feed her when we return home.
 I have the same 1-2 hour window for walks.
 This makes it an easy adjustment not just for time change, but also when we travel or have unexpected delays that throw off our schedule.
 Another easy tip is to tire your dog out with more exercise to help them sleep and adjust to transitions.
-I have also found Treatibles, (Tap to visit site/For 10%.
-CBD products, can drastically help a pet having difficulty adjusting to the new time or a schedule change.
+I have also found CBD* products, can drastically help a pet having difficulty adjusting to the new time or a schedule change.

-Happy SPRING! 🌷☘️🐣Here's hoping you and your dog can get outdoors and enjoy longer days filled with sunshine and FUN!
+Happy SPRING! 🌷☘️🐣Here's hoping you and your dog can enjoy longer days outdoors in the sunshine and fresh air.
 If you’re looking for fun events and activities, check my website homepage and follow me on social media.
 Pugs and kisses!😘🐾💕 -Katy Cable